iinsertNameHere/catnap/README.md

 <br>

 ## 🐛 Bugs
-If you've found the bug, please follow the steps below:
+If you've found a bug, please follow the steps below:
 1. Make sure you're on the latest commit, as bugs that are in your current version might've been fixed in later commits.
 2. Run `catnip -v` and copy the output into your clipboard.
 3. Create an issue and remember to click on the bug report template!